 He was also a conductor, pianist, and founder of the Aldeburgh Festival in his native Suffolk.

 The birth of jazz was one of the most significant artistic developments of the 20th Century.

 Bernstein was one of a number of composers – George Gershwin being another notable example – who fused the influence of this new music with the classical orchestral tradition.

-The American wrote symphonies, choral works and, in the likes of West Side Story and On The Town, the scores to some of the greatest musicals ever.
+The Americans wrote symphonies, choral works, and, in the likes of West Side Story and On The Town, the scores to some of the greatest musicals ever.

-As well as being a renowned conductor, Bernstein was also a major public advocate for classical music, presenting a popular series of Young People’s Concerts on television between 1958 and ‘72.
+As well as being a renowned conductor, Bernstein was also a prominent public advocate for classical music, presenting a popular series of Young People’s Concerts on television between 1958 and ‘72.

 10. Steve Reich

-He frequently utilises electronic instruments and effects, which of course reflects the ways in which developing technology has impacted the way in which classical music is made.
+He frequently utilizes electronic instruments and effects, which of course, reflects the ways in which developing technology has impacted the way in which classical music is made.

 The recipient of numerous prestigious awards, Reich continues to write music and has been described as America’s greatest living composer.

 So, that concludes our look at some of the most important composers to emerge during the 20th Century.